bdemarzo/better-share/README.md

 - Made it far more lightweight as it won't do anything now until the button is clicked.
 No overlay, no modal etc is created
 - It unbinds/unlistens all events (clicks, taps etc) except share button itself when the fallback popup is closed to avoid any performance impact
 - It uses Open Graph if no inline url/title/description provided.
 If provided, overrides og tags
-- [Optional] Added font awesome 4.7 for button icons.
-You can add your own buttons
+- Uses font awesome 4.7 for button icons.
+You can add your own buttons with svg or in other ways
 - Simple as (just 1 js and 1 css file).
 - For browsers that support native share, the dialog offers all available social media platforms installed on the device.
 - For browsers that don't support native web share, the dialog comes with facebook, twitter, email, whatsapp, telegram options by default (can easily be added/reordered)